 You don’t need to be as backup-crazy as I am.
 You can protect yourself with just a few simple steps.

 And, honestly, that last one is just to make people panicking about ransomware encrypting their backups happy.
-That doesn’t happen so often that I consider it truly critical, particularly with what we’ve just discussed about OneDrive’s Recycle Bin.
+That doesn’t happen often at all, and I don’t consider it critical, particularly with what we’ve just discussed about OneDrive’s Recycle Bin.

 Do this